jefersonfloz/jefersonfloz/README.md

 As a student, I'm open to:

-- Backend Development Internships
+- 💼 Backend Development Internships
-- Collaborative Projects
+- 🤝 Collaborative Projects
-- Open Source Contributions
+- 🌍 Open Source Contributions
-- Learning Opportunities & Mentorship
+- 📚 Learning Opportunities & Mentorship

 ---

 <div align="center">

+### 🌱 Keep Learning, Keep Building

-  <sub>🌱 <em>"Every day is a new opportunity to learn and become a better developer."</em></sub>
+<sub><em>"Every day is a new opportunity to learn and become a better developer."</em></sub>

 </div>